 You just have to recycle the idea, modify and enrich with a fresh content and your new blog post is ready.
-You can upcycle even your competitors’ blog posts, your favourite posts, or posts which you have bookmarked.
+You can upcycle even your competitors’ blog posts, your favorite posts, or posts which you have bookmarked.
 But when you upcycle the posts you will need to necessarily upcycle information, title, visuals, links and collaborations.

 #7 Get inspired – Think out of the box

-If you think, the above six steps do not work for you, then there is only one solution left.
+If you think, the above six steps do not work for you; then there is only one solution left.
 Close your eyes, take a deep breath and think out of the box.
 Think about anything that comes to your mind as soon as you close your eyes.
 It could be personal or professional.
 It could be a figment of your imagination or a real life experience.

 Think how you would spin a story around this thing.
 Think if your professional life can be explained starting with a spontaneous thing that comes to your mind as you close your eyes.

-Think how you would convert technical stuff into simpler but a creatively written article.
+Also, Think how you would convert technical stuff into simpler but a creatively written article.
 If you could do it, you potentially attract a bigger set of readers which may lead to an increase in interactions and feedback.

-Ignite your creativity and a handful of new blog post ideas will be a stone’s throw away!
+Ignite your creativity, and a handful of new blog post ideas will be a stone’s throw away!

 Generating new blog post ideas and successfully fighting a blogger’s block is not impossible.
 There are multiple ways to generate new blog post ideas.
 The fundamental idea is to look for gaps in information and popular trends.
-If you manage your resources and strategically plan your writing assignments, you can easily get hold of enough material for a year-long blogging plan.
+If you manage your resources and strategically plan your writing assignments, you can easily get hold of enough material for a year-long blogging project.
 This article is a beginner’s guide to generate blog post ideas.